 Neglect and acts of omission

-• dirty or unhygienic environment
+• poor environment – dirty or unhygienic

-• poor personal hygiene or physical condition
+• poor physical condition and/or personal hygiene

 • pressure sores or ulcers